Our top pick for

 |Return on assets TTM||9.26%|

 There are currently 927,524 Saia shares held short by investors – that's known as Saia's "short interest".
 This figure is 10.1% down from 1.0 million last month.

 There are a few different ways that this level of interest in shorting Saia shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Saia.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Saia.